 All workflow steps are public.
 The data you send to a workflow, or logs you generate, is also private.

 # Copying public workflows

 We hope that the workflows you write are helpful for others.
 If you've written a workflow to send all Stripe transaction data to a Redshift data warehouse, for example, someone else will probably want to use your workflow to solve that same use case.

 If you've used Github, you can think of the workflow as a unique, public repository.
-It's code that anyone can view and fork for their own use.
+It's code that anyone can view and copy for their own use.

-On Pipedream, anyone can find a public workflow, fork it, and run it, modifying any of the steps within the workflow to make it work for their use case.
+On Pipedream, anyone can find a public workflow, copy it, and run it, modifying any of the steps within the workflow to make it work for their use case.